Remembering Jimmy Carter: The Farmer Who Became a President

 A Lasting Tribute

 In honoring Jimmy Carter, we reflect on a life devoted to service, advocacy, and the farm life that shaped him.
-His unwavering support for farmers and the agricultural community is valuable and deserves celebration.
+His unwavering support for farmers and the agricultural community deserves celebration.
+As the 2020 Farmers Co-Op expresses our condolences, we also share our heartfelt gratitude for his contributions.

-As the 2020 Farmers Co-Op expresses our condolences, we also share heartfelt gratitude for his contributions.
 Jimmy Carter may have lived in the White House, but he was a farmer at heart—a role he embraced with love, resilience, and a spirit of service.
 Let us carry forward his lessons, ensuring that integrity, sustainability, and community remain central to agriculture for generations to come.